tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 environment where they are given a million of the local currency and have to return it at the end of the game, but they can keep the remainder if they managed to make some profit.
 There are voting rounds where they vote for the other players.
-The player getting the maximum amount of votes wins a one million prize while the one with the least amount of votes if removed from the group (the group is _downsized_, giving the name to the game).
+The player getting the maximum amount of votes wins a one million prize while the one with the least amount of votes is removed from the group (the group is _downsized_, giving the name to the game).

 Players can maximize their profit either by trading resources with other players, or win the one million prize.